mikeraab/docker101/Participant-Guide.md

 <img src=images/039-permalink.png />
 ***

-Copy the URL of the blog post and keep this in your notes, as you will need it later:
+Copy the Permalink URL of the blog post and keep this in your notes, as you will need it later:

 <img src=images/040-view-blog.png />
 ***